kitadah/ExampleLesson/chapter1.md

 ---
-title       : Insert the chapter title here description : Insert the chapter description here attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf
+title       : One Sample T-test for the Mean description : A One Sample T-test Example attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf

 --- type:VideoExercise lang:r xp:50 skills:1
 ## Deflate Gate

-#*** =video_link
+*** =video_link
-#//player.vimeo.com/video/154783078
+//player.vimeo.com/video/154783078

-#--- type:MultipleChoiceExercise lang:r xp:50 skills:1
+--- type:MultipleChoiceExercise lang:r xp:50 skills:1
-## A really bad movie
+# A really bad movie

-#Have a look at the plot that showed up in the viewer to the right.
+Have a look at the plot that showed up in the viewer to the right.
 Which type of movie has the worst rating assigned to it?

-#*** =instructions
+*** =instructions
-#- Adventure
+- Adventure
-#- Action
+- Action
-#- Animation
+- Animation
-#- Comedy
+- Comedy

-#*** =hint
+*** =hint
-#Have a look at the plot.
+Have a look at the plot.
 Which color does the point with the lowest rating have?

 *** =pre_exercise_code
 ```{r}